MicrosoftDocs/fabric-docs/docs/data-science/machine-learning-experiment.md

 # Machine learning experiments in [!INCLUDE [product-name](../includes/product-name.md)]

 > [!IMPORTANT]
-> Project [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
-See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.
+> [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
+This information relates to a prerelease product that may be substantially modified before it's released.
+Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

 Machine learning experiments allow data scientists to log parameters, code versions, metrics, and output files when running their machine learning code.
-In [MLFlow](https://mlflow.org/), tracking is based on experiments and runs.
+In [MLflow](https://mlflow.org/), tracking is based on experiments and runs.

 A machine learning experiment is the primary unit of organization and control for all related machine learning runs.
 Experiments let you visualize, search for, and compare runs, as well as download run files and metadata for analysis in other tools.
 A \*run* corresponds to a single execution of model code.